wsx5031060310guy/python-project/filesize/README.md

 # Python project (file size)

-this is use for check file size.
+this project is use for check file size.

 ## Built With